Five C’s of Credit for AR Factoring VS Bank Line of Credit

 A/R Factoring: Factors focus on your customers instead of the business itself.
-The business capital is not really taken into consideration as a factoring business would focus on turning the business client solid account receivable into a solid capital.
+The business capital is not really taken into consideration.
+Precisely because a factoring business would focus on turning the business client solid account receivable into a solid capital.

 Traditional Credit or Loan: Should the business fail or default on the loan, bankers need to have secured a secondary source for recovering the loan.
-Therefore, bankers focus on your tangible assets such as real estate and capital equipment in order to tie them to the loan itself.
+Therefore, bankers focus on your tangible assets such as real estate and capital equipment.
+This is because they can tie them to the loan itself.

-A/R Factoring: Factors consider invoices as collateral, meaning that they evaluate the business’ client’s creditworthiness instead of the business itself as they are the one liable to pay back.
+A/R Factoring: Factors consider invoices as collateral.
+Meaning they evaluate the business’ client’s creditworthiness.
+This is done instead of the business itself as they are the one liable to pay back.

 Traditional Credit or Loan: Bankers analyze the business credit history and the track record it has established when making repayment to the past lenders that have extended credit to them.
-In addition to the business credit reports, bankers pay attention to its credit score included in the credit report as well that is usually expressed in a numerical value (between 300 and 850)
+In addition to the business credit reports, bankers pay attention to its credit score included in the credit report.
+Such credit score is usually expressed in a numerical value (between 300 and 850)

-A/R Factoring: Once again, factors focus on shifting the credit risk by analyzing the business clients’ credit score instead of the business creditworthiness.
+A/R Factoring: Once again, factors focus on shifting the credit risk by analyzing the business clients’ credit score.
+Not the usual of checking the business’ creditworthiness.
 Therefore, if your business and you have a poor or limited credit scores but your customers are creditworthy, you are most likely able to get the funding you need.